ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 No longer looking exclusively at vanilla Codex regressions, I wanted to see what was stopping us from hitting 86 or 88/89.

-Long story short, the tail end of tasks in Terminal Bench 2.1 are poorly specified, and that's the reason we're seeing Mythos, GPT-5.6, etc. top out around 88.8% without more robust machinery.
+Long story short, the tail end of tasks in Terminal Bench 2.1 are poorly specified, and that's the reason we're seeing Mythos, GPT-5.6, etc. top out around 88.8% without more specialized machinery.

-> The direction needed to perform better in one task, actively harms another.
+> The direction needed to perform better in one task, actively harms progress in another.

-An example is `make-mips-interpreter` which informs the agent that the _"I (the user) will check that you booted doom correctly"_
+An example of this is `make-mips-interpreter` which informs the agent that the _"I (the user) will check that you booted doom correctly"_

 The [problem](https://github.com/harbor-framework/terminal-bench-2-1/issues/9)?
 The verifier fails if the output file, _from the agent booting doom_ already exists.

+Slowing this down a bit:

+1. User states they will check that agent boots Doom
+2. Booting Doom outputs `/tmp/frame.bmp`
+3. Agent ensures `/tmp/frame.bmp` exists so user knows it booted Doom correctly
+4. Verifier fails if `/tmp/frame.bmp` exists

-So the user wants to check that the agent booted the VM, so the agent leaves the file behind to prove it booted, but the user's test fails early if the file already exists.
+The agent assumes that the user wants to check that it, the agent, booted the VM, so the agent leaves the file behind to prove it booted, but the verifier's test fails early if the file already exists.
 A catch-22!

 > Fixing this is possible, by prompting the system to remove validation state/override a user concern, but that fix (obviously) backfires in other tasks/usecases